api3dao/old-api3-docs/docs/airnode/next/grp-providers/docker/deployer-image.md

 ## Permissions

 By default, the Deployer is run by the user root.
-This may lead to some permission issues since the Deployer provides an output in a form of a receipt.json file.
-To avoid any permission problems, you can specify the UID (user identifier) and GID (group identifier) that the Deployer should use.
-You can do that by setting the environment variables USER_ID and GROUP_ID:

-`-e USER_ID=$(id -u) -e GROUP_ID=$(id -g)`
+This may lead to some permission issues since the deployer image provides an output in a form of a receipt.json file.
+Optionally, and to avoid any permission problems, you can specify the [UID (user identifier)](https://en.wikipedia.org/wiki/User_identifier) and [GID (group identifier)](https://en.wikipedia.org/wiki/Group_identifier) that the deployer image should use.
+You can do that by setting the environment variables USER_ID and GROUP_ID, otherwise omit line three below (`-e USER_ID=$(id -u) -e GROUP_ID=$(id -g) \`).

 ## `deploy`